 Q: Do words ending in 'X' always have a 'ks' sound?

-A: Yes, in English, the letter 'X' at the end of a word almost always represents the 'ks' sound Turns out it matters..
+A: Yes, in English, the letter 'X' at the end of a word almost always represents the 'ks' sound Most people skip this — try not to..

 Q: Are there any proper nouns that end in 'X'?